scitags/flowd-go/README.md

 - `glowd.1.md`: The Markdown-formatted manpage for `glowd`.
 It's converted into a normal Roff-formatted manpage by `pandoc`.
 - `glowd.service`: The SystemD Unit file for running `glowd` as a regular SystemD service.
 - `glowd.spec`: The RPM spec file used to build RPMs to make `glowd` easily available on RHEL-like systems.

+And to finish up we have a ton of `Makefiles` on the `mk` directory.
+These are pulled in by the main `Makefile` and provide convenient automations for several interactions we usually carry out with `glowd` when developing it.

 ## Adding new backends or plugins
 The code has been designed so that adding new plugins and backends is as easy as possible.
 Leaving configuration aside (which you can